NFL Virtual Commemorative Tickets: FAQs

 Game day just got more exciting.
-At select NFL games, including Super Bowl LVI, when you buy a ticket and come to the game, you’ll gain access to a free virtual commemorative ticket in the form of an NFT (non-fungible token).
+At select NFL games, when you come to the game, you’ll gain access to a free virtual commemorative ticket in the form of an NFT (non-fungible token).
 These virtual commemorative tickets are game-day memories you can save in your virtual collection.
 So, wondering how you can score one of these game-day NFTs, and how they work?
 We got you.
 Whether you’ve already scored your own NFT, or wondering how you can get one — all of your questions are answered below.

-Fans who attend select NFL games, including Super Bowl LVI, are eligible to receive a Virtual Commemorative Ticket at no cost postgame.
-A limited number of Virtual Commemorative Tickets are also available to all fans for purchase.
+Fans who attend select NFL games throughout the 2022 NFL Season are eligible to receive a Virtual Commemorative Ticket at no cost postgame.
+View a complete list of games offering Virtual Commemorative Tickets this season.

 Please contact NFL Marketplace Support at NFTSupport@ticketmaster.com with questions.